icing/blog/curl_on_a_weekend.md

 I do not want to speculate what goals the authors of curlconverter want to achieve.
 If they read this, I hope they can see the dangers they give into the hands of people.
 I wish they'd add checks on the parts the tool does not understand or is unable to convert correctly.

-Then it would really give knowledge to users
+Then it could really give knowledge to users: "we cannot convert this command to language X, since X does not support Y and Z!"